openebs-archive/openebs-docs/docs/bluegreen.md

 ## Blue Green deployment issues with stateful applications

 - Blue Green strategy is the preferred practice for live upgrades.
 In the cloud native environments, stateful applications need support of underlying storage infrastructure to carry out the B/G upgrade strategy.
-Below are few of the challenges faced today in K8S environments
+Below are a few of the challenges faced today in K8S environments
-  - The storage solutions may not be complete cloud native.
+  - The storage solutions may not be fully cloud native.
 Though the legacy applications may have been moved to the micro services model, the storage solutions may not have been integrated completed to work seamlessly with Kubernetes.
 This makes the DevOps teams to continue to follow the legacy practices for storage during the upgrade of stateful applications.
   - Taking snapshots and making clones of persistent volumes has to be easy and efficient for the Blue Green strategy to work

 ## OpenEBS solution